Ferrexpo (LON:FXPO) Shares Up 8.1% – What’s Next?

-Separately, Peel Hunt reissued a “hold” rating and set a GBX 53 price target on shares of Ferrexpo in a report on Monday, November 10th.
-One analyst has rated the stock with a Hold rating, According to data from MarketBeat, the company has an average rating of “Hold” and a consensus price target of GBX 53.
+Separately, Peel Hunt restated a “hold” rating and set a GBX 53 price target on shares of Ferrexpo in a research note on Monday, November 10th.
+One equities research analyst has rated the stock with a Hold rating, According to data from MarketBeat, Ferrexpo currently has an average rating of “Hold” and an average price target of GBX 53.

 Ferrexpo is a Swiss headquartered iron ore company with assets in Ukraine and a premium listing on the London Stock Exchange in the FTSE 250 index (ticker FXPO).
 The Group produces high grade iron ore pellets, which are a premium product for the global steel industry and enable reduced carbon emissions and increased productivity for steelmakers when the Group’s iron ore pellets are converted into steel, compared to more commonly traded forms of iron ore.